tytydraco/yessleep/out/The_Void_Part_1.md

 “I don’t know,” Rena said.
 “But I think it’s getting worse.”

 Elias looked back at the ripple.
 It pulsed steadily, as if it was alive.
 He didn’t say it aloud, but the thought gnawed at him: What if we’re already too late?

 **Log Entry 7**

 **Mission Date: 2837.14.06**

-**Lieutenant Rena Malik**
+**Lieutenant Rena**

 The distortion’s growth rate has accelerated.
 I could’ve sworn we measured it yesterday and calculated two days until it would envelop us, but now it’s as if we’ve lost time.